 Find more information on the Global Education Program.

 Hitotsubashi University has a variety of other departments (called faculties), including the Faculty of Commerce and Management, Faculty of Economics, Faculty of Social Sciences, Faculty of Law, and more.
 Most of the classes in these departments are taught in Japanese, but there are some classes in each department taught in English.
-To search for classes, visit the MERCAS Syllabus Search page, then click Login (don’t enter anything for User ID or password) > English > Syllabi & Seminars (top left corner) > Syllabus search (on the right).
-After you pull up a list of courses, click on “Select” and a pop up window will include the course description and will state if the class is taught in English or Japanese.
+To search for classes, visit the Syllabus Search and click English.
+After you search for classes, the Language column indicates whether the class is taught in English (E) or Japanese (J).